-Electrocoating for furniture
+Electrocoating for Furniture Finish

-Electrocoating or electroplating is
+Electrocoating, or electroplating, is

-metal objects to be painted are hung at the overhead conveyor and substantial
+metal objects to be painted are hung at the overhead conveyor, and substantial

 with the opposite charge.
 The solution is a low solid (about 5% - 20% solution)